hartzogw/AskRowdy-Jekyll/_posts/prospective-students/2022-04-28-prospective-student-faq.md

 ---
-title: FAQ
+title: Are the classes going to be in-person or by online?
-subtitle: "Subsection"
+subtitle: "FAQ"
-category:
+categories:
-    - prospective-student-cs-program
+    - prospective-student
-    - programs
+    - enrollment
 ---
-# Program FAQ
+# Class Codes
 The face-to-face class has Sec "01".
 The online courses have Sec "740".
 Hybrid courses will be "FX1"  <br>